The Samsung Galaxy S23 Ultra brings a 200-megapixel sensor, raw mode upgrades

 Samsung Galaxy S23 S-Pen stylus

-In addition to the hardware improvements for low-light shooting, Samsung says it has enabled an AI-powered system specifically designed to identify and eliminate digital noise that typically comes from shooting in the .
+In addition to the hardware improvements for low-light , Samsung says it has enabled an AI-powered system specifically designed to identify and eliminate digital noise that typically comes from shooting in the .
 That kind of tool can sometimes get overzealous and start eating into detail or making things unnatural, so I’m particularly interested in how it performs in the real world.

 In addition to the main camera, the S23 comes toting a 12-megapixel ultra-wide, as well as two dedicated telephoto lenses, one with 3x optical zoom and another with 10x optical zoom and a slower fixed aperture.
 This is a fairly familiar overall camera offering by now, but Samsung says all the imaging hardware here is new for the S23 Ultra.

-Expert Raw gets better
+Expert gets better

 For photographers who would rather eschew some of the AI-powered and automated assistance, the Expert Raw functionality makes that possible.
-The raw mode only captures up to 50-megapixel images—you can’t squeeze the whole 200-megapixel resolution out of the sensor.
+The raw photo mode only captures up to 50-megapixel images—you can’t squeeze the whole 200-megapixel resolution out of the sensor.
 That’s likely a good thing in terms of practicality when it comes to editing.
-Samsung has also now tapped Adobe as the default raw editing software, which should make the whole raw capture and editing process feel more robust right out of the .
+Samsung has also now tapped Adobe as the default raw editing software, which should make the whole raw capture and editing process feel more robust right out of the box.

 Video improvements

-From a video standpoint, you can still expect 8K video at 30 fps or the much more useful 4K at 60 fps.
+From a video standpoint, you can expect 8K video at 30 fps or the much more useful 4K at 60 fps.
 The zoom capabilities include up to 10x optical and 20x hybrid zoom when shooting motion.
 The Super Steady video mode raises the maximum resolution up to QHD from the paltry 1080p in the previous model.
 It works in both the standard and ultra-wide cameras.
 Plus, you can now zoom up to 6x with the image stabilization turned on.
-I’m very curious to how effective that is.
+I’m very curious to see how effective that is.

 Price and availability